Go back to all articles

 curl http://server:port/data/delete_all

-finally here’s the most precious – csv import.
-The file path can be full or relative, but @ sign is necessary.
+Finally, here’s the most precious – CSV import.
+The file path can be full or relative, but the @ sign is necessary.
 Command run example from the folder with the file:

 curl -F fileToUpload=@data.csv -H Accept:text/html,application/xhtml+xml,application/xml http://server:port/data/import_csv/

-This requests are not working with the main table that is created by default.
-It’s needed to create one more table on a separate port and work with it.
+These requests are not working with the main table that is created by default.
+One more table on a separate port needs to be created and worked with.

 LoadRunner Script